Skip to content

 Extra Field Type Required Description

-filterPlatform array No When the enableNativeUserResource feature is enabled, uniapp on iOS automatically collects network request data initiated through system APIs.
-To avoid duplicate data collection, you can add the filterPlatform: ["ios"] parameter when using gc.request to block manual data collection on the iOS platform.
+filterPlatform array No When the enableNativeUserResource feature is enabled, uniapp automatically collects network request data initiated through system APIs on iOS.
+To avoid duplicate data collection, you can add the filterPlatform: ["ios"] parameter when using gc.request to block manual data collection on iOS platforms.

 • Manual Collection

-Manually implement by calling startResource,stopResource,addResource, refer to the implementation method in GCRequest.js
+Manually implement by calling startResource,stopResource,addResource, reference the implementation method of GCRequest.js

 API - startResource